 Radom, Poland, 2013-2015,

-Friday, 25th June 1976, workers of Radom, Poland, took the streets in a protest against the communist authorities.
-It wasn’t an organized riot, the idea of “Solidarność” was not yet ripe, no structures existed to lead enormous, spontaneous workers protest.
+Friday, 25th June 1976, workers of Radom, Poland, took to the streets in a protest against the communist authorities.
+It wasn’t an organized riot, the idea of “Solidarność” was not yet ripe, and no structures existed to lead enormous, spontaneous workers' protest.
 They didn’t arrange it.
-They just couldn’t bare another wave of humiliation.
-The price of meat was to rise by 69 %, sugar by 100 %.
+They just couldn’t bear another wave of humiliation.
+The price of meat was to rise by 69 %, and sugar by 100 %.
 But it wasn’t about the meat or the sugar after all.
 The idea was to manifest that they are humans.
 That they have dreams.
 They have aspirations.
 They want a just and free country.
 Without fear.
 Without lies in the television, electoral frauds, and delusions of success.

 All of them, no matter if they had reached success in their lives or are still standing on the stairs a moment before the walk cycle, say that it was not the people who were punished the most.
 It was the town.
 The town who lived to see historical studies.
 But no one saw the story of these people as closely as we do.